 As a service it's the people in our practice that is our greatest asset.
 Highly skilled professionals collectively working together to ensure the best results possible for our clients.
-Our team has a history of ground breaking procedures along with core staff retention, but most of all you have come to the place 'where people care', and if that doesn't give you reassurance... over 50 years as a veterinary clinic should.
+Our team has a history of ground breaking procedures along with fresh new talent, but most of all you have come to the place where people care.
+If that doesn't give you reassurance... over 50 years as a veterinary clinic should.

 Bill studied at Massey University from 1975 –

 1979 graduating with Distinction in 1980, gaining several awards including the

 National Dairy Prize in Veterinary Surgery, the Upjohn Prize in Clinical

 Pharmacology, and New Zealand Freezing Companies Association Prize in

 From graduation Bill joined the practice which was then Thompson Marks and Christopher at the end of 1979.
 Bill also advanced in the industry proving himself within the practice in a few short years.
 It was testament to his work ethic, ability not only as a veterinarian but a businessman when he was asked to cement his position and career as a partner in 1986.
 Bill is a well respected equine veterinarian who prides himself in keeping up to date with current equine veterinary procedures, especially in the racing and reproductive areas, and he was one of the physicians to help initiate and introduce ultrasound to equine reproduction.

 Bill has gained overseas experience, spending time in Kentucky (USA), and Newmarket (UK) in 1998.
 Outside of the practice Bill's devotion to the broader industry saw him as a committee member of NZEVA for three terms, and also on the committee for the Waikato Branch of the NZTBA for 12 years, and is currently still a long standing member of the Matamata Racing Club Board.